1848 - 6th Jun 1933

 In the 1881 census, she is 32, and now called Amy, 'Pianist Professor Of Music'.
 She is still living at home with her father and her sisters

-In 1891, at 96 Gower Street, Emily appears to be calling herself Ann Stuart, living with her sister Georgina (who also has a pen-name - both names may be transcribed incorrectly):
+In the 1891 census, at 96 Gower Street, Emily is calling herself Ann Stuart, living with her sister Georgina (who also uses a pen-name - both names transcribed incorrectly):

 |Ida S Carrelis||Head||32||Author, Dramatist, Journalist||Kensington, London|